hoysted/maritech/README.md

 run 'npm install' from the maritech directory

-run 'npm start' from the maritech directory
+run 'npm run start' from the maritech directory

 This runs the app in the development mode.